 COMMENTS: This species has increased considerably in range and abundance in NC in the past 50 years.
-It is certainly one of the most numerous mammals in the state, in all regions.
+It is certainly one of the most numerous mammals in the state, in all regions; it is the most often seen native mouse or rat species in the state, owing to its rather large size and frequency of crossing trails and roads in daylight hours.